See below the requirements for licensure as an MFT in North Carolina and the process for all current or future applicants.

 Since MFT is a distinct mental health discipline, licensure applicants must show education and experience in those areas that make MFT unique.
 The Board carefully assesses each application to ensure that these requirements have been met, in accordance with its statutory mandate/ duty to protect the public from those who are unprofessional, unauthorized, or unqualified.

 Educational requirements are the same for LMFTAs or LMFTs.
-Accredited MFT programs from the Council for Accreditation of Counseling and Related Programs (CACREP) or the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) typically have these educational requirements built-in to their programs.
+Again, licensure in North Carolina, whether as a Licensed Marriage and Family Therapy Associate (LMFTA) or as a Licensed Marriage and Family Therapist (LMFT), requires a minimum of a master’s degree in MFT or a master’s degree or a related mental health degree (provided the required coursework has been completed) from a REGIONALLY ACCREDITED UNIVERSITY, such as SACS (Southern Association…, check your university website to find accreditation information.
+If it is not there, that is a red flag – investigate further) Accredited MFT programs from the Council for Accreditation of Counseling and Related Programs (CACREP) or the Commission on Accreditation for Marriage and Family Therapy Education (COAMFTE) typically have these educational requirements built-in to their programs.
 However, that does not mean an application from a COAMFTE or CACREP program will be automatically approved.
 Syllabi, as required, must be still submitted in the manner noted above.
 Professional Identity and Ethics must include a strong emphasis on the Code of Ethics for MFTs.
 If the MFT Code of Ethics content cannot be demonstrated, then additional coursework may be required.

 Educational requirements for those enrolled in their qualifying degree program (defined as the degree listed on your official transcript) on or after October 1, 2011 are:

 - Assessment and Diagnosis (3 semester hours)